Can I get a refund or defer my entry to another year?

 Can’t I just have my friend run instead of me?

-Entries to the Portland Marathon are NOT Transferable.
+Entries to the Portland Marathon are NOT transferable between individuals or events.
 Entries once purchased may not be resold, exchanged or given to another person.
-At the Expo we require Photo ID.
-In some cases we will require the person picking up the registration to sign a legal document.
-And, the Portland Marathon reserves the right to suspend any entry if there is evidence of a transfer.
+The Portland Marathon reserves the right to suspend any entry if there is evidence of a transfer.

-It is understood that other events are using law enforcement in settings where someone tries to buy or sell an entry thru E-Bay or the social network.
+It is understood that other events are using law enforcement in settings where someone tries to buy or sell an entry thru Craigslist or other web sites.
 Such actions involving the internet are a Federal offense as well as violation of applicable State laws.

-Transfers, as a matter of policy are not a good idea.
 An entry into a running/walking event is not like a ticket to a ball game.
 Instead it has too many personal and legal attributes to be passed around.
-And when purchased that point is made perfectly clear: No Refunds, Exchanges, Rollovers, Deferrals or Transfers.